apache/couchdb/FDB_NOTES.md

 12. Is it possible that a server_admin can delete a db without being able to open it?
 If so that's probably changed behavior.

+13. All docs on large active databases might be a thing getting the doc count.
+If we allow range requests up to 5s, and we continue to return the doc count total we may have to play games with snapshot reads on the doc count key or else it'll whack any _all_docs range requests